 It is the policy of the University of Nebraska at Kearney to provide flexible and individualized reasonable accommodation to students who are pregnant.
-To receive accommodation services due to pregnancy, students must contact Cindy Ference in Student Health, 308-865-8219.
-The following link provides information for students and faculty regarding pregnancy rights. http://www.nwlc.org/resource/pregnant-and-parenting-students-rights-faqs-college-and-graduate-students
+To receive accommodation services due to pregnancy, students must contact the Student Health office at 308.865.8218.
+The following links provide information for students and faculty regarding pregnancy rights.

+https://nwlc.org/resource/faq-pregnant-and-parenting-college-graduate-students-rights/Links to an external site.